ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assignment-types.md

 part of either a programming project or an source code survey.

 Still a little confused?
 Unconvinced that this focus on proactive learning is important?
-Don't check out until you complete some projects in fields like [data abstraction](../data-abstraction/introduction-data-abstraction.md) and [discrete structures](../discrete-structures/introduction-discrete-structures.md)!
-Also, don't forget: if you have some ideas for improve this content you can share them in the [GitHub Issue Tracker](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues) or in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).
+Don't give up until you complete some projects in fields like [data abstraction](../data-abstraction/introduction-data-abstraction.md) and [discrete structures](../discrete-structures/introduction-discrete-structures.md)!
+Also, don't forget: if you have some ideas for improving this content you can share them in the [GitHub Issue Tracker](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues) or in the [GitHub Discussions Forum](https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/discussions).